 The new bitmap symbol appears in use in the Cities layer.
 However, it is a bit smaller than we would like.
 That is easy to fix.

-In the Style pane we click on the Size button to increase the size, to make it larger than the 48 points currently in use.
+In the Style pane we click on the Size button to increase the size from 48 points to 72 points.

 The larger size looks better.